d3v-t00Lz/pymarshal/README.md

 ## PyMarshal

-pymarshal replicates the features of (un)marshalling structs to/from JSON in Golang.
+pymarshal replicates the feature of (un)marshalling structs to/from JSON in Golang.
 Rather than attempting to replicate the exact feature as it exists in Go, pymarshal aims for elegant, Pythonic simplicity, and to fix the flaws in Go's implementation